pbrod/nvector/README.rst

 Installation
 ============

-If you have pip installed, then simply type:
+If you have pip installed and are online, then simply type:

     $ pip install nvector

 to get the lastest stable version.
 Using pip also has the advantage that all requirements are automatically installed.

+You can download nvector and all dependencies to a folder "pkg", by the following:

+   $ pip install --download=pkg nvector

+To install the downloaded nvector, just type:

+   $ pip install --no-index --find-links=pkg nvector

 Unit tests
 ===========